-This booklet will help you answer some general questions about the OCC’s ethics rules.
-It can help protect you from arrangements that could have serious consequences for you, including suspension, dismissal, or civil and criminal penalties.
-The brochure describes rules that all OCC employees must follow.
-It explains additional rules that examiners and other OCC employees who file financial disclosure forms must follow.
+These explanations of the OCC’s ethics rules can help protect you from arrangements that could have serious consequences for you, including suspension, dismissal, or civil and criminal penalties.
+All OCC employees must follow these rules.
+Also explained are additional rules that examiners and other OCC employees who file a financial disclosure report must follow.

 - Ethics Rules for All OCC Employees